FamilySearch/GEDCOM.io/_pages/tag-def/STAE.md

 specification:
   - State
   - A geographical division of a larger jurisdictional area, such as a state within the United States of America.
-See ADDRESS_STRUCTURE for more.
+See `ADDRESS_STRUCTURE` for more details.

 label: 'State'